-November 6, 1969 - Manson Family member Susan Atkins, already charged in the murder of Gary Hinman, tells inmate Virginia Castro that she killed Sharon Tate, "Because we wanted to do a crime that would shock the world, that the world would have to stand up and take notice."
+November 6, 1969 - Manson Family member Atkins, already charged in the murder of Hinman, tells inmate Virginia Castro that she killed Tate, “Because we wanted to do a crime that would shock the world, that the world would have to stand up and take notice.”

-November 12, 1969 - The L.A.
-Sheriff's detectives interview Al Springer, motorcycle gang member who had some association with Manson.
+November 12, 1969 - LA Sheriff’s detectives interview Al Springer, motorcycle gang member who had some association with Manson.
 Springer tells them that Manson told him about killing people days after the Tate murders.

 November 18, 1969 - Deputy District Attorney Vincent T. Bugliosi is assigned the case.

 November 30, 1969 - Watson is apprehended in Texas.
 His lawyers fight extradition to California for nine months.